arupmondal-cs/Awesome-FHE/README.md

 This project designed to have a central place where everyone can find introductory and research materials, as well as open-source software designed for FHE.

-Please feel free to do a pull request with any MPC software or resource you know and it is not on the list.
+Please feel free to do a pull request with any FHE software or resource you know and it is not on the list.
 The current classification might not be most suitable one and I am open to any suggestions.

+## ```CONTENTS```